Galaxy S20 FE vs. other S20 phones: How is the new Fan Edition so much cheaper?

-Samsung has officially added a new member to its premium Galaxy S20 family in the form of the Galaxy S20 Fan Edition.
-The device, unveiled Wednesday, costs $700 (£599, AU$999), handily stealing the crown from the $1,000 Galaxy S20 and making it the most affordable phone in Samsung's premium S20 line.
+Samsung this week added a new member to its premium Galaxy S20 family in the form of the Galaxy S20 Fan Edition.
+The device costs $700 (£599, AU$999) -- though you can currently get it for $100 less -- handily stealing the crown from the $1,000 Galaxy S20 and making it the most affordable phone in Samsung's premium S20 line.
 That raises an obvious question: What compromises were made to drive down the cost, and therefore the starting price, of the S20 FE?

 On paper at least, there don't seem to be many core differences between the phones.
 The 6.5-inch S20 FE retains many of the top-shelf features found in its flashier siblings.
 Along with a sharp AMOLED display coupled with ultra-fast refresh rates, it has a large battery, an IP68 rating (for water and dust resistance) and multiple cameras on its rear, including a telephoto lens.